Tech2mysite/ayurveda.github.io/README.md

-# Project Name
+# Ayurveda Consultancy

-Welcome to the official repository for [Project Name]!
+Welcome to the official repository for [Ayurveda Consultancy]!

 ## Description